HunterHo07/d13-all-SimWork/development.md

-# SimulEx Development Documentation
+# SimWork Development Documentation

 ## Tech Stack

-SimulEx is built using the following technologies:
+SimWork is built using the following technologies:

 ### Frontend
 - **Framework**: Next.js 15 with TypeScript